FAQ for Partners

 Online survey.
 You can collect feedback through online tools (e.g., LimeSurvey) by creating a survey and sending the link to your participants after your workshop.

-Examples of paper forms and online surveys will be found in the Guide to Successful SKILLS21 Workshops.
+Examples of paper forms and online surveys will be found in the SKILLS21 Facilitator Guide.

 If you would like more in-depth feedback on your facilitation skills, you may request that a colleague observe one of your workshops and provide thorough feedback to you afterward.